 I may not agree with some of my peers when it comes to heavily licensed properties like The Lorax, but this is the kind of kids’ entertainment that I do have a problem with: manic, frantic empty animated calories.
 I can’t watch more than a few seconds without feeling like I need to scratch off a layer of my skin.

 Am I being unreasonable here?
 Is my SpongeBob hatred just a generational thing, a knee-jerk reaction?
-Or is crap like this the real enemy?

 The Tigger Movie: Two-Disc 10th Anniversary Edition (2009, Disney) purchase from Amazon